the-carlisle-group/Acre-Desktop/README.md

 }
 ~~~

-The ProjectName is the simple name Acre Desktop uses to refer to the project when open.
-It should be a valid APL name.
-Acre commands that operate on open projects require this name.
-If not present, this defaults to the last node of the project folder.
-Acre will not open two projects with the same name at the same time, even if their project namespaces differ.
-No such restriction holds for loading a project.
 The ProjectSpace parameter is the namespace for the project code.
-If not present, this defaults to #.ProjectName.
+If not present, this defaults to a root level namespace named for last node of the project folder.
+For example, if the project folder is c:\CarlisleGroup\FlipDB, the default project space is #.FlipDB.

 The Open parameter is a list of additional projects to open.
 The Load parameter is a list of additional projects to load.